 Above we reviewed where Casper and Saatva differ, but what about what they have in common?
-Well, really they overlap in just a couple categories.
+Well, really, they overlap in just a couple of categories.

 Saatva and Casper are both responsive beds, meaning they both snap back to their original position after pressure is released.
 This is important for combo sleepers who switch between positions a lot.
 Combo sleepers will generally find it much easier to roll over and switch positions on responsive beds.

 If you’ve read this far, you now know how these two online mattresses differ.
-However, if you’re still having trouble deciding, ask yourself a few questions.
+However, if you’re still having trouble deciding Saatva or Casper, ask yourself a few questions.

 First, what kind of feel do you prefer?
 If you prefer more of a traditional innerspring feel, go with Saatva.
 If you want more of a soft foam feel and a little more pressure relief, go with Casper.

 Next, how much do you weigh?
 If it’s over 250 lb, we highly recommend going with Saatva or look into the Casper Hybrid and Wave Hybrid.